confluentinc/cp-demo/docs/index.rst

 To simulate a failed broker, stop the Docker container running one of the two Kafka brokers.

 #.
-MDS is backed by a Confluent metadata topic.
+MDS is backed by a Confluent metadata topic called ``_confluent-metadata-auth``.
 In production, leave its replication factor at default RF=3.
-In this demo, having two brokers it may have been desirable for RF=2.
-However, if RF=2 then automatically min.insync.replicas=2, and then stopping one broker would cause the whole cluster to fail.
-Instead, in order to be able to demonstrate a single broker failure, first move all the partitions of this topic to kafka1 (other topics have RF=2).
+In this demo with two brokers, it may have been desirable for RF=2.
+However, if RF=2 then automatically min.insync.replicas=2 (code logic just for this topic, not all topics), and then stopping one broker would cause producing to this topic to fail.
+Instead, in order to be able to demonstrate a single broker failure, first move all the partitions of this topic to kafka1.

    .. sourcecode:: bash

-      # Prepare to stop kafka2
       # In demo only (not required in production when RF=3): move all the partitions of the Confluent metadata topic to kafka1
       docker-compose exec kafka1 kafka-topics --bootstrap-server kafka1:12091  --describe --topic _confluent-metadata-auth
       docker-compose exec kafka1 kafka-reassign-partitions --reassignment-json-file /tmp/helper/partitions-to-move.json --execute --zookeeper zookeeper:2181